kubernetes/community/contributors/design-proposals/local-ephemeral-storage.md

 * Pods cannot request “guaranteed” local storage.
 * Local storage is a “best-effort” resource.
 * Pods can get evicted due to other pods filling up the local storage, after which no new pods will be admitted until sufficient storage has been reclaimed.
+* There is no quota control for local ephemeral storage.

 # Backgroud
 ## Local Storage Configuration